rbms-bsc/DCRMR/_pages/Series/Numbering-within-sequence.md

 >Example:
 >Series statement: <CITE>Nachschlagewerke und Quellen zur Kunst ; Teil 6 = Art reference works and sources ; Part 6</CITE>
->(*Comment*: Information is transcribed in three elements: title of series; parallel title of series; and numbering within sequence.
+>(*Comment*: Information is transcribed in three elements: [Title of series](/DCRMR/series/Title-of-series/); [Parallel title of series](/DCRMR/series/Parallel-title-of-series/); and numbering within sequence.
 The example is formatted according to ISBD for clarity)

 >Example:
 >Series statement: <CITE>Annalen.
 Reeks in-8o.
 Menselijke wetenschappen ;  nr.
 111 = Annales.
 Série in-8o.
 Sciences humaines ; no. 111</CITE>
->(*Comment*: Information is transcribed in three elements: title of series; parallel title of series; and numbering within sequence.
+>(*Comment*: Information is transcribed in three elements: [Title of series](/DCRMR/series/Title-of-series/); [Parallel title of series](/DCRMR/series/Parallel-title-of-series/); and numbering within sequence.
 The example is formatted according to ISBD for clarity)

 >Example:
 >Series statement: <CITE>O.B.E.M.A ; No. 12 = O.B.E.M.A. ; Nr.
 12</CITE>
->(*Comment*: Information is transcribed in three elements: title of series; parallel title of series; and numbering within sequence.
+>(*Comment*: Information is transcribed in three elements: [Title of series](/DCRMR/series/Title-of-series/); [Parallel title of series](/DCRMR/series/Parallel-title-of-series/); and numbering within sequence.
 The example is formatted according to ISBD for clarity)

 <a name="8.27.32.2">8.27.32.2</a> If the series numbering appears only once, transcribe it after the title of series to which it relates.
 However, if the numbering relates to all, more than one, or none of the titles of series, transcribe it at the end of the [Series statement](/DCRMR/series/Series-statement/).